 Come and walk on the wild side...At 700ha in size, the estate has allocated a good deal of its land to nature...

-A stay at eKhaya Bush Villa puts you in the pound seats when it comes to experiencing what it’s like to live in the African bush… Located on Hoedspruit Wildlife Estate in the heart of the thriving, vibrant little bushveld town of Hoedspruit, just five hours from Johannesburg by car (or a short, 40 minute flight with Airlink from OR Tambo International Airport), eKhaya is surrounded by a pristine wilderness that’s home to a rich diversity of wildlife.
+A stay at eKhaya Bush Villa puts you in the pound seats when it comes to experiencing what it’s like to live in the African bush… Located on Hoedspruit Wildlife Estate in the heart of the thriving, vibrant little bushveld town of Hoedspruit, just five hours from Johannesburg by car (or a short, 40 minute flight with Airlink from OR Tambo International Airport to Eastgate airport), eKhaya is surrounded by pristine wilderness that’s home to a rich diversity of wildlife.

 At 700ha in size, the estate has allocated a good deal of its land to nature, with a vast wilderness area at its heart criss-crossed by hiking and mountain biking trails and game drive routes.
-With three dams and incredible views of the northern section of the Drakensberg escarpment, this is where you will see warthog, giraffe, zebra, wildebeest, kudu, duiker, waterbuck and impala, as well as the occasional jackal and hyena and, if you are extremely lucky, even leopard!
+With three large dams -that each have their own lookout hides, as well as many other singular hides strewn across the green belt – and incredible views of the northern section of the Drakensberg escarpment.
+In the estate you will see warthog, giraffe, zebra, wildebeest, kudu, duiker, waterbuck and impala, as well as the occasional jackal and hyena and, if you are extremely lucky, even a leopard!

-From mongoose of all descriptions (we have banded, dwarf and slender mongoose in abundance) to genets, civet and African wild cat, as well as honey badgers and the aforementioned hyena and leopard, there are carnivores aplenty on the estate.
+From mongoose of all descriptions (we have banded, dwarf and slender mongoose in abundance) to genets, civets and African wild cats, as well as honey badgers and the aforementioned hyena and leopard, there are carnivores aplenty on the estate.

-Take a backpack and lots of water, a hat, sunscreen, binoculars and your camera and spend as much or little time out there as you prefer… In the warmer months it’s always better to walk in the early morning before the heat of the day kicks in.
-Alternatively, if you are self-driving, take your car and stop at one of the dams for a picnic and spent time observing the wildlife at close quarters.
+Take a backpack and lots of water, a hat, sunscreen, binoculars and your camera and spend as much or as little time out there as you prefer… In the warmer months it’s always better to walk in the early morning before the heat of the day kicks in.
+Alternatively, if you are self-driving, take your car and stop at one of the dams for a picnic and enjoy a moment observing the wildlife at close quarters.

 So remember to bring a pair of good walking shoes and we hope to see you soon!